Time heals all wounds. At least, that’s what they tell you when you mention that you’ve been dumped recently (along with giving you that look).

 I know that you may think that these things are your last connection to your Ex, but believe me when I say: all they cause is pain.

 You have a right to be free and feel good.
 It’s your choice.

-The first months of a break up or divorce are extremely difficult.
+The first months of a breakup or divorce are tough.
 There is no motivation for doing anything, not to mention working on self-improvement.